 - Phthalic acid + potassium hydrogen phthalate

 - Citric acid + sodium citrate.

 - Boric acid + borax (sodium tetraborate).

 - Carbonic acid (H2CO3) + Sodium hydrogen carbonate (N2HCO1).
 This system is found in blood and helps in maintaining of the blood close to 7.4 ( value of human blood lies between 7.36 – 7.42; a change in pH by 0.2 units may cause death).

 - Glycine + HCl

-- The pH value of gastric juice is maintained between 1.6 and 1.7 due to buffer system.
+- The pH value of gastric juice is maintained between 1.6 and 1.7 due to the buffer system.